-Any grey/ white mould that forms in the fridge should be wiped off with kitchen paper or a brush.
-We often point this out to customers to make sure that they don't throw salami away at the first sight of mould.
-The mould is either penicillium glaucuum (the grey/ blue mould) or penicillium nalviogense (the white mould); both are harmless and a natural part of salami production
+Any grey/ white mould that forms in the fridge should be wiped off with kitchen paper.
+We often point this out to make sure that salami don't get thrown away at the first sight of mould; the mould is either penicillium glaucuum (the grey/ blue mould) or penicillium nalviogense (the white mould).
+Both are harmless and a natural part of salami production.

 Our advice for cheese is similar.
 The best balance is needed between maintaining humidity and allowing the cheese to breathe and our double layer paper is excellent for this.
 Only Parmesan needs special care; at 24 months old the moisture content is very low and it can easily dry out.
 Keep it wrapped in our paper but then keep it airtight by wrapping in cling film or similar.
 Eat within 2 weeks.

 When we are choosing a new supplier we work back from flavour

 When we first make contact with someone we always ask how many pigs they slaughter a week.
 This tells me what size their production is and this, we have learnt, is a reliable pointer for quality and also for sustainability

 In asking about slaughter we also want to know who has slaughtered the animals.
 Most of our suppliers, even if they don’t rear the meat, will slaughter the animal themselves.
 This is a practice that was common among butchers in England until we started to buy 95% of all our meat purchases in supermarkets.
 Mass scale slaughter is unsustainable because animals have to travel long distances, they get injured, adrenalin ruins the meat but economies of scale make it a profitable business.
 Small producers have to carefully manage their resources, not deplete them.